git-commit-id/git-commit-id-maven-plugin/README.md

 I'd like to give a big thanks to some of these folks, for their suggestions and / or pull requests that helped make this plugin as popular as it is today:

 * @mostr - for bugfixes and a framework to do integration testing,
+* @fredcooke - for consistent feedback and suggestions,
+* @MrOnion - for a small yet fast bugfix,
 * ... you! - for using the plugin :-)

 License